Subdomain Brute Forcing Leads to Admin Access in the Navy

 Admin Access #

 The “artifactory” subdomain hosted a JFrog login page.
 I started looking for any JFrog CVEs, but had no luck there.
 Many systems come preconfigured with default credentials, so I googled for JFrog’s default credentials.
-To my surprise, the site had default credentials enabled, which were “admin:password”.
+To my surprise, the site had default credentials, which were “admin:password”.
 I managed to get admin access.

 The vulnerability was accepted, marking my first valid and critical finding on HackerOne, and to the U.S. Department of Defense.